kemitchell/square-one-forms/confidentiality-ip.md

 ## No Assignment

-You may not assign our agreement without written permission from the company.
-The company can assign our agreement, as a whole, to another business entity that acquires its stock or substantially all its assets, or to a new business entity set up to change its legal form or jurisdiction.
-Any attempt to assign rights under our agreement against these terms has no legal effect.
+You may not assign this agreement without written permission from the company.
+The company can assign this agreement, as a whole, to another business entity that acquires its stock or substantially all its assets, or to a new business entity set up to change its legal form or jurisdiction.
+Any attempt to assign rights under this agreement against these terms has no legal effect.

 ## No Delegation

-Neither side may delegate any duty under our agreement.
+Neither side may delegate any duty under this agreement.
 Any attempt to delegate has no legal effect.

 ## Unenforceable Terms